 There are different types of RAM.
 Buy a computer with ‘DDR3’ or 'DDR4' RAM if possible – these are the fastest types of RAM, so you won’t be kept waiting while your computer accesses information.

-Look for: 4GB at the very least, but 6GB or 8GB if you can afford it
+Look for: 8GB at the very least, but 16GB if you can afford it

 If RAM is your computer’s temporary memory, the hard drive is its permanent memory.

-It is used to store both software (like your computer’s operating system and applications), plus your files (documents, images and anything else you’ve saved) – if you don’t keep these on a central server.
+It’s used to store both software (like your computer’s operating system and applications), plus your files (documents, images and anything else you’ve saved) – if you don’t keep these on a central server or on a cloud storage service.

 Hard drive size is measured in gigabytes (GB) or terabytes (TB).
 One TB is the same as 1,000GB and is enough room for a lot of stuff.
 You’ll only need more if you work with or store large video files.

-Some higher-end computers now use a solid state drive (SSD) instead of a hard drive.
+Many computers now use solid state drives (SSDs) instead of a hard drive.
 SSDs are faster and more reliable, because they have no moving parts.

-If you have the choice, it is usually better to opt for a smaller SSD over a large HD.
+If you have the choice, it’s usually better to opt for a smaller SSD over a large HD.

 Look for: at least 250GB in a desktop or laptop computer